 Plant Health Policy

-Forestart has systems in place to safeguard the health of the seeds we collect, import and send out to customers.
+Forestart has systems in place to safeguard the health of the seeds we collect, import and despatch to customers.

 We comply with all government regulations and legislation to ensure plant health remains at the highest standard and that the risk of disease entering and moving round the UK is minimised.

-Regular plant health inspections are carried out by APHA and thus we are authorised to issue plant passports.
-The seed collections themselves are assessed for risk of disease as part of the FRM(Forestry Reproductive Material)collection protocols.
+Regular plant health inspections are carried out and we are authorised to issue plant passports.
+The seed collections themselves are assessed for risk of disease as part of the FRM (Forestry Reproductive Material) collection protocols.
 All seed collections are open to inspection by the Forestry Commission.
 Seed certificates can only be issued when ordering through wholesale.
 Seeds sold on our website are not for forestry purposes.

 Seed that we import is all from reputable companies; it undergoes any phytosanitary tests required and is accompanied by a Plant Passport where required.
 Likewise, any seed that Forestart exports undergoes all the statutory phytosanitary tests before it is sent out with the relevant certificates and plant passports.

 The seed collections that Forestart undertakes in the UK are either done in house or using known and trusted collectors.
-Once cleaned and treated, the seed is thoroughly tested in our accredited lab .
-Anything untoward is picked up at this stage so the suspect batch can be isolated.
+Once cleaned and treated, the seed is thoroughly tested in our accredited lab and anything untoward is picked up at this stage so the suspect batch can be isolated.